-Statement Description alt- transfer- source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt- transfer- source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. avoid-v4- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. coresize Sets the maximum size of a core dump. datasize Sets the maximum amount of data memory that can be used by the server. files Sets the maximum number of files the server may have open concurrently. glue-cache Deprecated. managed- keys Deprecated, use trust-anchors. reserved- sockets Deprecated. stacksize Sets the maximum amount of stack memory that can be used by the server. trusted- keys Deprecated, use trust-anchors. use-alt- transfer- source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. use-v4- udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. use-v6- udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages.
+Statement Description alt- transfer- source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt- transfer- source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. avoid-v4- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. coresize Sets the maximum size of a core dump. datasize Sets the maximum amount of data memory that can be used by the server. delegation- only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. files Sets the maximum number of files the server may have open concurrently. glue-cache Deprecated. managed- keys Deprecated, use trust-anchors. reserved- sockets Deprecated. root- delegation- only Turns on enforcement of delegation-only in top-level domains (TLDs) and root zones with an optional exclude list. stacksize Sets the maximum amount of stack memory that can be used by the server. trusted- keys Deprecated, use trust-anchors. type delegation- only Enforces the delegation-only status of infrastructure zones (COM, NET, ORG, etc.). use-alt- transfer- source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. use-v4- udp-ports 322 Specifies a list of ports that are valid sources for UDP/IPv4 messages.
+Chapter 8.
+Configuration Reference use-v6- udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages.